-The Antipova family planned to name their born twin Ava, the second Zelda- from "From A to Z", her parents joked, but the wrong baby was handed over first setting the name theme askew in Caite Dolan-Leach's Dead Letters.
+The Antipova family planned to name their twins Ava and Zelda.
+They were from "From A to Z," the parents joked, but the wrong baby was handed over first, setting the name theme askew in Caite Dolan-Leach's Dead Letters.

-Ava, the second born should have been Zelda and she wonders if this has effected her life.
-While she was more reserved and ran from her family the first chance that she had to attend her schooling overseas, eventually getting a PHD in Paris; Zelda stayed behind to tend to the family vineyard and take care of their mother now stricken with dementia.
+Ava, the second born, should have been Zelda, and she wonders if this has effected her life.
+While she was more reserved, she ran from her family the first chance that she had to attend her schooling overseas.
+She eventually received a PHD in Paris.
+Zelda stayed behind to tend to the family vineyard and take care of their mother that is now stricken with dementia.

-Ava receives an email that her sister had been smoking in the bar that she sometimes slept in when she wasn't in the trailer on the family property and after a body is found burned in the bar, it is assumed that Zelda has passed away, but knowing the ways of her wild sister, Ava doesn't believe that her sister is actually dead.
+Ava receives an email that her sister had been smoking in the bar that she sometimes slept in when she wasn't in the trailer on the family property.
+After a body is found burned in the bar, it is assumed that Zelda has passed away, but knowing the ways of her wild sister, Ava doesn't believe that her sister is actually dead.

-Backtracking through the trailer after she returns home after nearly two years of no contact with her family- which we later find out in from the twin having a fight over a boy that destroyed the relationship of the sisters, Ava learns that Zelda has done everything to set up the perfect trap for the last two years.
+Backtracking through the trailer after she returns home after nearly two years of no contact with her family, Ava learns that Zelda has done everything to set up the perfect trap for the last two years.

 Z Is For Zelda

-With a set of scapegoats in place to point Ava along the way of Zelda's demented scavenger hunt- Ava finds out that the phone the police have in their possession was a burner that Zelda had claimed to have purchased in Paris when she came to visit Ava and make amends...
+With a set of scapegoats in place to point Ava along the way of Zelda's demented scavenger hunt, Ava finds out that the phone the police have in their possession is a burner.
+Zelda had claimed to have purchased the phone in Paris when she came to visit Ava and make amends.

-Only Zelda never made such a trip that Ava was aware of, and defiantly didn't give permission to activate a phone in her name.
-Yet there are charges for a plane ticket and a hotel that Zelda had checked into, but had Zelda been so close just to spy on her sister to begin her dangerous game?
+Only Zelda never made such a trip that Ava was aware of, and she didn't give permission to activate a phone in her name.
+Yet there are charges for a plane ticket and a hotel that Zelda had checked into.
+Had Zelda been so close just to spy on her sister to begin her dangerous game?

-Finding Zelda's real phone, and email clues that she was sending to herself in an "A-Z scavenger hunt" that Zelda created, Ava finds out that nothing has been done in Zelda's bank accounts for sometime so somehow she must be paying in all cash.
+Finding Zelda's real phone, and email clues that she was sending to herself in an "A-Z scavenger hunt" that Zelda created, Ava finds out that there is no activity Zelda's bank accounts.
+Somehow, she must be paying in all cash.